The Adventures of

 After much scurrying about, everyone found exactly the right thing to wear and each one of them was all decked out in Frills and Curls and Buttons and Bows.

 Mrs. Duck had on her best hat, Isadora LeChat had on her pretty pink headband, A.G.
-Bear had on his new red suit, and Amanda Gray wore a brand new "visit Grandma" dress.
+Bear had on his new blue suit, and Amanda Gray wore a brand new green"visit Grandma" dress.

 Off they drove.